 The other Oscar-nominated films were Breaking Away, which I have seen, and All That Jazz, Apocalypse Now, and Norma Rae, which I haven't.
 IMDB users rank Kramer vs. Kramer 6th on one list and 7th on the other.
 Alien, which won the Hugo Award, tops both lists, and Apocalypse Now and Mad Max are also ahead of it on both.
-Apart from Alien and Breaking Away, I've seen six other films made that year: Monty Python's Life of Brian, Moonraker, Star Trek: The Motion Picture, The Muppet Movie, Zulu Dawn and The Prisoner of Zenda (the Peter Sellers version).
+Apart from Alien and Breaking Away, I've seen seven other films made that year: Monty Python's Life of Brian, Moonraker, Star Trek: The Motion Picture, The Muppet Movie, Zulu Dawn, The Prisoner of Zenda (the Peter Sellers version) and The Warriors.
 To be honest I would put Kramer vs. Kramer in the lower half of that pack.
 Here's a trailer.

 It's the story of a New York advertising guy whose wife leaves him, with the result that he needs to develop hitherto unused childcare skills; and then she demands custody of their son in a bruising courtroom battle.
 She wins, but then in a twist ending decides he can keep the kid after all.
 The script is by Robert Benton who also got a credit for Superman last year.